-Long known as a gay mecca, the city of Key West proudly adopted “One Human Family” as its official philosophy in 2000 — a move soon followed by Monroe County, which encompasses the entire Florida Keys island chain.
+“One Human Family” became Key West’s official philosophy in 2000 — and was soon adopted by Monroe County, which encompasses the entire Florida Keys island chain.

-More than 300,000 LGBTQ visitors travel to this two-mile by four-mile island each year, and for good reason.
-Some of the best annual events include June’s Key West Pride and September’s Womenfest.
+Some of the best annual events staged on the two-mile by four-mile island each year include June’s Key West Pride and September’s Womenfest.

 Hungry for a warm-weather vacation spot with great restaurants and a welcoming vibe?
 Satisfy your appetite in sunny, subtropical Key West.